South Dakota Democratic Party hires new executive director

-Former state legislator Pamela Cole has been named the new leader for South Dakota's Democratic party, according to a press release from the group Tuesday.
+Former state legislator Pamela Cole has been named the new leader of South Dakota's Democratic party, according to a press release from the group Tuesday.

 Cole's hiring is the latest in a series of leadership changes in recent months as the party works to reconstruct its finances.
-Last year, the party realized it had more than $40,000 in the bank after reportedly being in the red for about two months Cole, who served from 2008-2010 in Pierre, has a career that's included grant writing, marketing and volunteer coordination for a major healthcare provider, the release states
+Last year, the party realized it had more than $40,000 in the bank after reportedly being in the red for about two months.
+Cole, who served from 2008-2010 in the Legislature, has a career that's included grant writing, marketing and volunteer coordination for a major health-care provider, the release states.

 You have free articles remaining.